Asad474/BlogWorld-Backend/readme.md

 CLOUDINARY_API_SECRET='Your Cloudinary api secret.'
 ```

-You can create JWT_TOKEN by using following commands in node terminal:
+You can create JWT_TOKEN by using following command in node terminal:

 ```bash
 $ require('crypto').randomBytes(64).toString('hex')